 #2.
 Bluehost vs Bigrock – Speed Test

 The responsiveness and loading time of a webpage often determines the number of views it gets.
 Server downtime and buffering are some of the obstacles that web developers can remove using a powerful web hosting solution.
-After all, nobody likes visiting a page that takes the time to load!
+After all, nobody likes visiting a page that takes time to load!

 Both Bluehost and Bigrock happen to be among the fastest web hosting services in the market.